0xlen/chalk/_posts/2017-08-11-fix-nodejs-cannot-update-to-8-on-ubuntu-16-04.md

 When I was working with few projects with latest npm or related dependencies, sometimes we have to upgrade our node.js version in order to jump out of the dependencies hell especially you are migrating to the latest node.js.

 However, when I am updating the node.js with the command `apt-get upgrade` or `apt-get install nodejs` on ubuntu 16.04 or other linux distrubition.
-They always telling me that my nodejs is the up-to-date.
+It always telling me that my nodejs is already up-to-date.

-Therefore, here are my few notes regarding the upgrade issue and troubleshooting footprint footprint, hope it would be helpful to you:
+Therefore, here are my few notes regarding the upgrade issue and troubleshooting footprint, hope it would be helpful to you:

 ### 0. Check the node.js version and download the latest version via package manager